 In another lesson we’ll cover the Placeholder field.
 Please uncheck it for now if selected on any active material.

 Pricing When Applied to Designs.
 The unit if measure (UOM) in this field comes from the Level A unit of measure.
-The Level UOM is the unit of measure used on the cut lists for that material.
+The Level A UOM is the unit of measure used on the cut lists for that material.
 I suggest not changing the default units of measure in Level A for any material*.
 You’ll understand why as you configure more material groups.

 * You may wifh to change some materials Level A UOM based on application in designs.
 This will be clear through additional lessons.